 General Latency Issues

 If your problem persists you can use our speedtest page to see if the problem is on our end or yours.
-To do this open a document in the Lilt editor.
+To do this open a small document with less than 50 segments in the Lilt editor.
 In your browser's location bar you should see a URL like this:

 speedtest and hit enter.
 A timing test will run on your document and a summary page will show the result.